OfficeDev/Outlook-Add-in-LinkRevealer/README.md

 This sample requires the following:

   - Visual Studio 2013 with Update 5 or Visual Studio 2015.
   - A computer running Exchange 2013 with at least one email account, or an Office 365 account.
-You can sign up for [an Office 365 Developer subscription](http://aka.ms/ro9c62) and get an Office 365 account through it.
+[Join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://aka.ms/devprogramsignup).
   - Internet Explorer 9 or later, which must be installed but doesn't have to be the default browser.
 To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 9 or later.
   - One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.
   - Familiarity with JavaScript programming and web services.